maelys-mcardle/adventure/documentation/4_entities.md

 }
 ```

-If the value is very long, another way to represent it is with aliases.
-Those
-are covered in the next section.

 You can validate your dot file online by putting its contents at the
 [webgraphviz](http://www.webgraphviz.com/) website.
 It'll generate pretty
 graphs representing the relationships between your values.